The full, clinically endorsed recommendation should be obtained from Lareb.

 Pharmacokinetics of amoxicillin in pregnancy

-Both renal clearance and the volume of distribution are increased in pregnancy, leading to lower amoxicillin concentrations in the blood of pregnant patients compared with non-pregnant adults.
-Both pharmacokinetic studies and PBPK modelling show that amoxicillin concentrations are reduced by 15-25% during the second and third trimester.
-The placental transfer of amoxicillin seems to vary between patients.
+Both renal clearance and the volume of distribution are increased after the first trimester of pregnancy, leading to lower amoxicillin blood levels in pregnant patients compared with non-pregnant adults.
+Pharmacokinetic (PK) studies, including a physiology-based PK study, show that amoxicillin concentrations are reduced by 15-25% during the second and third trimester.
 Based on placental-perfusion experiments, the placental transfer of amoxicillin is approximately 30%.
-During pregnancy, lower amoxicillin doses are often prescribed.
-However, the therapeutic range is well-defined based on the pathogen, and pregnancy reduces amoxicillin exposure.
-To avoid concentrations falling below the therapeutic range, doses similar to those used in non-pregnant adults may therefore be more appropriate.
+During pregnancy, lower amoxicillin doses are often prescribed than in non-pregnant patients.
+However, as pregnancy reduces amoxicillin exposure, doses similar or even higher than to those used in nonpregnant adults may be more appropriate to avoid concentrations falling below the therapeutic range.
 Maternal PBPK models provided evidence on the influence of gestational age on the pharmacokinetics changes of amoxicillin in pregnancy and supported decision-making.

 Benefits and risks with the proposed dose adjustments